HyeriGoh/CPSC4800-Titanic-Analysis/README.md

 # CPSC4800-Titanic-Analysis

+## Which directory contains what
+src: I uploaded source code of jupyter notebook in ipynb format
+result: I put results of the titanic analysis with plots
+doc: This directory is reserve for additional documents
+data: There is original csv file I worked with

 ## How users can get started with the project
   #### Hypothesis 1: the survival rate is associated to the class of passenger
   I categorized all dadta by Pclass and cointed both the number of survivlas in each class and the total number of passengers in each         class.
 Then, I calculated the survival rate.
 Since the Pclass is a categorical variable and survival rate is a numerical variable, Bar     graph with Pcalss on x axis is the most proper plot to show data.